YossiElgazari/YossiElgazari/README.md

 # 💫 About Me:
-Hey there! 👋<br>Welcome to my coding playground! 🚀<br><br>I'm Yossi Elgazari, a passionate software engineering student on a mission to conquer the digital realm. 🌟<br><br>🔭 Currently working on unlocking the secrets of clean and efficient code.<br>🌱 Always learning and exploring new technologies to level up my skills.<br><br>Let's connect and create something awesome! 🤝<br><br>Stay curious and keep coding! 😄
+Hey there! 👋
+Welcome to my coding playground! 🚀

+I'm Yossi Elgazari, a passionate Software Engineering student with a strong enthusiasm for learning, innovation, and making an impact.
+My journey into technology began as a lifelong gamer, where my love for gaming naturally evolved into a deep interest in software development.

+- 🔭 **Current Focus:** Developing clean and efficient code while exploring new technologies.
+- 🌱 **Always Learning:** Continuously enhancing my skills in areas like backend development, machine learning, and cloud infrastructure.

 ## LinkedIn:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/yossielgazari)